biocommons/biocommons.github.io/docs/governance.md

 ## Membership

-Members of the biocommons are individuals who 1) actively contribute to the overall project and 2) uphold our contribution guidelines (including code of conduct).
+Members of the biocommons are individuals who 1) actively contribute to the overall project and 2) uphold our [contribution guidelines](/contributing/) (including [our code of conduct](/contributing/code-of-conduct/)).
 Contributions include activities that further the mission, such as writing documentation, providing technical assistance in forums, triaging issues, managing projects, providing logistics support, and, of course, coding.

 Members who violate biocommons our code of conduct may be suspended from participation in the biocommons, including leadership positions.